jordan23jy/frontend-nanodegree-mobile-portfolio/README.md

 * Minify CSS and JS
 * Move JS to end of HTML body tag
 * Add async to script tag
+* Inline necessary css and load rest of css when DOM is ready

 ####pizza.html